angelddaz/bridgetomasters/collect_data.md

 # <a href="https://angelddaz.github.io/bridgetomasters/"> Home </a>

-If you've spent any time in the data science learning world, you've variations of the following heard:
+If you've spent any time in the data science learning world, you've probably heard variations of the following:
 ### Create your own data analysis project!
 ### Start your own data analysis project to learn data science!
-### Create your own data analysis project!
+### Just start analyzing data, there's so much data out there, you could easily collect your own!

 Maybe you feel like Harold here.
 My face when people keep giving me the same advice but I don't know how to even start
 ![yayaya](http://i0.kym-cdn.com/entries/icons/original/000/016/546/hidethepainharold.jpg)